Actuarial-Sciences-for-Africa-ASA/BitemporalPostgres.jl/docs/src/api/theory.md

 * deleting the version instance and its depending data:
   * the uncommitted interval
-  * new revisions of components, which are marked as valid from the backed out version on and
+  * new revisions of components, which are marked as valid from the backed out version on -- which may be
+    * explicitly inserted or mutated or
+    * implicitly inserted (revived) in the beginning of a retrospective transaction
   * resetting the "invalid from" marks of mutated and shadowed revisions back to infinity(MaxVersion)

 **Committing**  a version consists of